-- Keep up-to-date with local industry sectors and help develop the skilled talent needed by regional industry clusters to fill in-demand occupations; - Gain traction in requesting employers open their doors to provide company tours, job shadows, interviews, job search coaching, internships, and jobs; - Facilitate interactions between employers and customers to meet employer staffing needs and fulfill the customer's goal of family-supporting employment. - Designate a staff member to functionally co-lead the workgroup in partnership with the Employment Security Department (ESD).
+- Keep up to date with local industry sectors and help develop the skilled talent needed by regional industry clusters to fill in-demand occupations. - Gain traction in requesting employers to open their doors to provide company tours, job shadows, interviews, job search coaching, internships, and jobs. - Facilitate interactions between employers and customers to meet employer staffing needs and fulfill the customer's goal of family-supporting employment. - Work with the BFWDC Business Engagement Manager to extend reach and partnership opportunities with businesses and community-based organizations.